91st Bombardment Group: Pointblank

 On 17 August 1943, the 91st Group led a mission to bomb the ball-bearing factories at Schweinfurt, Germany, losing 10 aircraft.
 This was the first of several missions between then and 14 October 1943, in which the Eighth Air Force, flying beyond the range of its fighter escorts, suffered severe losses of aircraft and crews.
 The 91st had 28 aircraft shot down during this period, the most of any group in the Eighth.
 The remainder of the second phase of operations saw a suspension of deep penetration missions until long-range escort fighters became available.

 Until 22 September 1943, the 91st BG had been equipped entirely with B-17F aircraft that had not been modified for longer-range Tokyo tanks.
 On that date it received is first B-17G, which would become the standard bomber of the Eighth Air Force in 1944–1945.
 It continued to receive B-17F replacement aircraft, along with the B-17G's, until 24 December 1943.

-Col. Wurzbach completed his tour of duty on 12 December 1943, and was replaced by Col. Claude E. Putnam, a former commander of the 324th Bomb Squadron, who returned to his old group from duty as the commander of the 306th Bomardment Group, where he had been pilot of the lead aircraft on the first mission to Germany nearly a year before.
+Col. Wurzbach completed his tour of duty on 12 December 1943, and was replaced by Col. Claude E. Putnam, a former commander of the 324th Bomb Squadron, who returned to his old group from duty as the commander of the 306th Bombardment Group, where he had been pilot of the lead aircraft on the first mission to Germany nearly a year before.
 Wurzbach had commanded the group for 44 missions; Putnam would command it for 63.